pjhades/tolarian-academy/crypto-coursera.md

 In DES, the serious of functions are all bit manipulations, with a key component called the **S-boxes**.
 An S-box is a 6-bit-to-4-bit lookup table.
 It must not be linear, otherwise the attacker would XOR three cipher texts to get the cipher text of the XOR of those plain texts.

+DES has a property that given a pair of `(m, c)`, with close-to-1 probability there's only one key that's used in the encryption.
+So this makes DES vulnerable to **exhaustive search attacks** in which an attacker tries all `2^56` keys in a brute-force manner.
+To strengthen DES, **3DES** (triple-DES) was invented where 3 keys `(k1, k2, k3)` are used to encrypt the message as `E(k1, D(k2, E(k3, m)))`.
+The interleaving of encrypting and decrypting enables users to set the 3DES system work as orignal DES by setting `k1 == k2 == k3`.
+3DES improved the security, but is 3 times slowers than DES.
+Another DES enhancement is **DESX**, where, also 3 keys are used, but in a way like `k1 XOR E(k2, m XOR k3)`.

+2DES is dangerous as it suffers **meet-in-the-middle attacks**.
+Generally this attack is a kind of searching but the attacker tries to search from both ends so that it can check if the results computed from both ends match in the middle, in order to reduce the overall computing time.

+There are some other elaborated attacks on block ciphers, like **side-channel attacks**, where an attacker measures some metrics demonstrated by the implementation of the cipher like the circuit properties, **fault attacks**, where an attacker tries to make the cipher system malfunction to obtain some leaked information, and **quantum attacks**, where a quantum computer is used to magically solve certain search problems more efficiently than normal computers.